petrelis/PinGoods/README.md

 - Password
 - Retype password

 Some other information may be added later on to be filled in.
-Upon registration, **noreply@pingoods.com** will send a message with confirmation to the user.

 **3.3.
-MAP**

-It is located in the centre of the home page on the right side of the search bar.
-After submitting a search query to the search bar:
-- In the enlarged window, the user sees all the results that best match the search criteria.
+MAP PAGE**
+There are two primary components to this page – the map and the search bar.

+The search bar has two components – the search component and results component.
+The search component contains two windows to be filled in – your current address, and what you are interested in.
+Results component contains the results of the search, sorted by how close they fit the search string and distance.

+The second feature is the map.
+The map is extended through the entire page.
-- When zoomed in, the user sees all the products in the area that match the criteria.
+- When the user enters the page, he can see pins through the entire map, marking all the current offers on the website.
-- Clicking on one of the search results will take you to that seller on the map.
+- When the search result is submitted, user will be able to see their location and the location of the most fitting offers.

 **3.4.
-SEARCH BAR**

-Clicking the primary button on the homepage leads you to the main page with the Search Bar.
-It'll be located at the top-left of the page.
-After the search, the search bar will list the most relevant results for the products, and the goods and services tax (PVM) adjusted prices will be displayed.
-The most suitable product is determined by the combination of your preferred results (vendor's subscription products will be at top), selected categories (product colour), keyword best match, and closest customer distance.

-**3.5.
 OPTIONS BAR**

-If the user has logged in to the system, it's located at the top-right of the Main Page.
-Otherwise, it's not so.
+If the user has logged in to the system, the options bar can be accessed by clicking on the username, and then clicking Options in the drop box. it's not so.
 When the registered user clicks the button, it'll display for **Vendors**:
 - Subscription.
 Clicking it will display buttons, allowing to:
   - Buy subscription
-  - Check subscription history
 - Edit product posts.
 Clicking it will display buttons, allowing to:
   -  Edit location
   -  Edit price